martynbiz/budget/README.md

 TODO

-click on view transactions (from tag), then click on trans - wrong id small pagination when no filters remove budget amount? - remove from db
+small pagination when no filters remove budget amount? - remove from db
 Widget: set target, how long to get there? add fund amount to nationwide from 1st may